 See the following YouTube video on how RO systems work.

 National GMP and Validation Forum

-PharmOut will once again facilitate a robust discussion on the above at the GMP and Validation Forum in Melbourne, Australia on the 11/12 July, this event will be run at an not for profit type cost, facilitated by Gordon Farquharson, a respected thought leader on Pharmaceutical Waters, and a number of leading suppliers of RMM.
+PharmOut will once again facilitate a robust discussion on the above at the GMP and Validation Forum in Melbourne, Australia on 11/12 July, this event will be run at a, not for profit type cost, facilitated by Gordon Farquharson, a respected thought leader on Pharmaceutical Waters, and a number of leading suppliers of RMM.